ysyk2021/revolutionizing-small-business-with-ai-techniques-and-strategies-for-optimal-efficiency/src/chapter-4-3.md

-# Potential Limitations and Ethical Considerations in Using AI for Data Analysis

 In this chapter, we will explore potential limitations and ethical considerations when using AI for data analysis in small businesses.